yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 ###**SocialActionGate**

-`SocialActionGate`s require the user to perform a specific social action in order to unlock the `Gate`s.
+`SocialActionGate`s require the user to perform a specific social action in order to open the `Gate`s.
 Currently, the social provider that's available is Facebook, so the `Gate`s are FB-oriented.
 In the future, more social providers will be added.

 <div class="info-box">`SocialActionGate` is an abstract class.
 Below are explanations of the four types of social `Gate`s that implement `SocialActionGate`.
 All types of `Gate`s implement the superclass `Gate` and therefore, implement its functionality and behavior.</div>

 <br>
 ###**SocialLikeGate**

 A specific type of `Gate` that has an associated page name.
-The `Gate` is unlocked once the player "Likes" the associated page.
+The `Gate` opens once the player "Likes" the associated page.

 <br>
 ####**HOW TO DEFINE**